Injury Accidents & Vision Loss

 The human eyes are complex sensory organs that are specifically designed to optimize vision under various types of lighting conditions.
 Our eyes function very similar to that of a photography camera and the healthy function of our eyes are extremely important to our daily functions.
 The visual process allows us to respond with the appropriate cognitive and motor responses to the world outside.
 According to research, up to 85% of our cognitive abilities, our perception and our learning are closely related to the whole vision process.

 Visual perception disorders are extremely common impairments that are associated with head injuries and a number of people that recover from a traumatic brain injury will suffer from permanent vision loss.
-Our vision is broken down into three general categories: 1) visual field and visual acuity, 2) visual motor abilities, and 3) our visual perception.
+Our vision is broken down into three general categories: 1) visual field and visual acuity, 2) visual-motor abilities, and 3) our visual perception.

 Visual acuity refers to the clarity of sight, whereas the visual field refers to our peripheral vision or panorama vision.
-Visual motor abilities refers to the alignment of the eyes, improper alignment would be where an eye isn't straight or properly aligned.
+Visual motor abilities refer to the alignment of the eyes, improper alignment would be where an eye isn't straight or properly aligned.
 Visual perception has to do with coordination as in eye-foot coordination or eye-body coordination.
-Other aspects of visual perception include visual memory (recalling what we see), visual closure (the ability to mentally complete a picture based on seeing only parts of an object), and spacial relationship (the ability to where you are in relationship to objects around you etc.).
+Other aspects of visual perception include visual memory (recalling what we see), visual closure (the ability to mentally complete a picture based on seeing only parts of an object), and spacial relationship (the ability to where you are in relation to objects around you etc.).
 Finally, figure discrimination allows you to discern an object from objects in the background.
 When you think about it, every moment of our waking day we are using each of these visual perceptions to observe our surroundings and function accordingly within those surroundings.

 Head Injuries & Loss of Vision